AdamDadeH/adamdadeh.github.io/_posts/2017-03-24-probability_notation.md

 * [Borel Algebra](https://en.wikipedia.org/wiki/Borel_set) : The smallest sigma
 algebra containing all open sets in a given topology.
-The Borel algebra for the the standard topology on $$\mathbb{R}^n$$ (or really the set of *Lebesgue* measurable sets) is the class continuous sample space.k
+The Borel algebra for the the standard topology on $$\mathbb{R}^n$$ (or really the set of *Lebesgue* measurable sets) is the classic continuous sample space.k

 Probability Space
 ----------------------------------